trhu2740/DataStructuresProject/readme.txt

 Option 5 will quit the program, and upon quitting the program will close the minigit directory including all files inside.

 Notes:
-    Input verification has not been added (Please be careful about all of your inputs)
+    - Input verification has not been added (Please be careful about all of your inputs)
+    - If for some reason you get a segFault/Bus Error:
+        - Run the program again, press Y at the beginning (to create the directory), and then press option 5.
+This will remove the directory.
+    - There is a good amount of commented out code - this is all code that did not make the final version.
+I left it in to show a little bit of the process in the code.